labgrid-project/labgrid/doc/overview.rst

 ~~~~~~
 The client requests the current lists of resources and places from the
 coordinator when it connects to it and then registers for change events.
-Most of its functionality is exposed via the `labgrid-client` CLI tool.
+Most of its functionality is exposed via the ``labgrid-client`` CLI tool.
-It is also used by the :any:`RemotePlace` resource (see below).
+It is also used by the :ref:`RemotePlace <overview-remoteplace>` resource (see below).

-Besides viewing the list of `resources`, the client is used to configure and
+Besides viewing the list of :ref:`Resources <overview-resources>`, the client is used to configure and
-access `places` on the coordinator.
+access :any:`places <Place>` on the coordinator.
 For more information on using the CLI, see the manual page for
 :ref:`labgrid-client`.

+.. _overview-remoteplace:

 RemotePlace
 ~~~~~~~~~~~
-To use the resources configured for a `place` to control the corresponding board (whether in pytest or directly with the labgrid library), the :any:`RemotePlace` resource should be used.
+To use the resources configured for a :any:`Place` to control the corresponding board (whether in pytest or directly with the labgrid library), the :any:`RemotePlace` resource should be used.
-When a `RemotePlace` is configured for a `Target`, it will create a client connection to the coordinator, create additional resource objects for those configured for that place and keep them updated at runtime.
+When a RemotePlace is configured for a :any:`Target`, it will create a client connection to the coordinator, create additional resource objects for those configured for that place and keep them updated at runtime.